secvisogram/csaf-validator-lib/README.md

 #### Module `strip.js`

 This function strips empty nodes and nodes with errors.
 The `strict` option (default `true`) throws an error if an unknown test function was passed.
-See [Strict Mode](#strict-mode) for details.
+See [Strict Mode](#strict-mode) for more details.

 ```typescript
 type StripFn = (